 Do not stress about small deviations from these numbers.
 A ±5% difference will not affect your physique.

 Why?
-Each of these numbers have error built in.
+Each of these numbers has error built-in.
 Even the lower protein intake of 0.82g per pound was based on a 95% confidence interval.

 All calorie counters are approximations.
 Regardless of how many decimal places worth of carbs MyFitnessPal tells you are in your 160.8 g apple – it’s only an estimate.